Building Standalone Apps

 I will provide all the credentials and files needed, Expo does limited validation

-It's usually easiest to test your standalone app on a simulator with the
+One of the easiest ways to test your standalone app is using a simulator build

-expo build:ios -t simulator command, and then use TestFlight for your physical device testing.
-But if you'd like an IPA that you can install directly onto your physical device through Xcode, you can generate one with Expo CLI:
+and then using TestFlight for your physical device for testing.
+However, if you want to build and install an app directly on a physical device through Xcode, follow the steps below to generate one using Expo CLI:

-- Now, create a new provisioning profile here, and under
+- Now, create a new provisioning profile, and under

-Adhoc.
-Then provide your app identifier and the distribution certificate you created in the last step.
+- Provide the app identifier and the distribution certificate you created in the first step.
 If you don't provide those exact certificates, your build will fail.

-- Download the provisioning profile, and then pass it to the build command like this:
+- Download the provisioning profile, and then pass it to the build command:

-expo build:ios --provisioning-profile-path ~/Path/To/provisioningProfileYouCreated.mobileprovision, and make sure the rest of the certificates you use match those you selected when creating your adhoc provisioning profile in the previous step.
+- Make sure the other certificates you use match the ones you selected when creating your adhoc provisioning profile in the previous step.

-Once Expo finishes your build, you can install it onto your device via Xcode by opening the
+After Expo finishes your build, you can install it onto your device via Xcode.

-+ and then select the IPA Expo generated for you.
++) and then select the IPA generated by Expo

 We enable bitcode for iOS, so the .ipa